ArthurGalvincio/sentiment-analyzer-streamlit/README.md

    ```

 ## ✨ Features

-Real-time Sentiment Analysis: Get instant feedback on the sentiment of your text input.
+- **Real-time Sentiment Analysis**: Get instant feedback on the sentiment of your text input.
-User-Friendly Interface: Easily interact with the application through a clean and simple web interface.
+- **User-Friendly Interface**: Easily interact with the application through a clean and simple web interface.
-Cloud Deployment: Accessible from anywhere, thanks to the power of Streamlit.
+- **Cloud Deployment**: Accessible from anywhere, thanks to the power of Streamlit.

 ## 👩‍💻 Project Structure

-app.py: The main application script.
+- `sentimentanalyzer.py`: The main application script.
-dark_theme.css: Custom CSS for the dark theme interface.
+- `dark_theme.css`: Custom CSS for the dark theme interface.

-requirements.txt: List of dependencies required for the project.
-🤝 Contributors
+## 🤝 Contributors

-Developed by Arthur Galvíncio, Isaac Medeiros, and Rodrigo Andrade as part of their coursework.
+Developed by **Arthur Galvíncio, Isaac Medeiros, and Rodrigo Andrade** as part of their coursework in **Programming in Bioinformatics and NLP**.

 ## 📚 Additional Information

-This project utilizes the bertweet-pt-sentiment model from Hugging Face, specifically trained to interpret and classify sentiments in Portuguese texts.
+This project utilizes the **bertweet-pt-sentiment** model from Hugging Face, specifically trained to interpret and classify sentiments in Portuguese texts.